Natsui31/OriathHubLib/README.md

 `OriathHubLib.props` imports `OriathHubSdk.props` and uses `$(OriathHubSdkVersion)` as the default version for the `OriathHub.Sdk` package reference.

-When updating the SDK:
+When updating the SDK compatibility target:

 1. add the new `OriathHub.Sdk.<version>.nupkg` file to `nuget/`;
 2. update `OriathHubSdk.props`;
-3. update shared source code if required by SDK API changes;
+3. update the shared source code if required by SDK API changes;
-4. commit the whole change as one compatibility unit.
+4. commit the SDK package, version file, and shared source changes together.

-This keeps the following coupling explicit:
+This keeps the compatibility relationship explicit:

 ```text
 OriathHubLib commit X